 These e-books are a treasure trove of photographed activities in an accessible, printable format.
 All for the price of a couple of coffees!

-Pediatric therapists who work in schools have got so many kids who need handwriting support.
+Pediatric therapists who work in schools see many kids who need handwriting support.
 There are a lot of factors that can affect a child's handwriting, and occupational therapists are the best ones to assess what challenges to good handwriting your child is experiencing.

 However, parents and teachers can still make use of these fantastic occupational therapy products to reinforce letter formation and basic handwriting practice.
 I especially recommend the Handwriting Heroes program#Ad to help kids learn their letter formations correctly from the beginning.